LeShen-a11y/ETS2/README.md

 ### 🔨: Training
 Requirements: CUDA; numpy; tqdm; torchvision; timm==0.6.12; cupy==11.4.0; torch==1.12.1; spikingjelly==0.0.0.0.12;
 ```
+The precomputed region labels and RGB selection flags under the best-performing RGB sparsity setting of **77.46%** are provided in `ETSS/event_saliency/event_sparsity_77_46%`.
+In each file, `dynamic_label` denotes the motion-state region label, where `0`, `1`, and `2` correspond to strong-dynamic, weak-dynamic, and static regions, respectively.
+The `select_flag` column indicates whether the corresponding RGB clip is selected for RGB semantic extraction, where `1` denotes selected and other values denote not selected.

 python main.py
 ```

 ### 💘 Acknowledgements
 We thank the [SpikingJelly](https://github.com/fangwei123456/spikingjelly), [Spikingformer](https://github.com/zhouchenlin2096/Spikingformer) and [AR-Net](https://github.com/wanboyang/Anomaly_AR_Net_ICME_2020) for a quickly implement.